SamuelSwartzberg/flashcardifying_text_temp/math/algebra/functions.md

 ### graph

 »⟮The graph⟯« of the function is ⟮the set of⟯ ⟮all pairs (x, f(x)) (equivalently: (x,y))⟯.
+The graph shape is the shape of the graph.

 ## types of functions